 While you pay a set-up fee with no contract, you don’t have to pay extra for a modem.
 As it stands, there’s little cost benefit to opting to stick with Tangerine long-term.
 It actually works out cheaper going for the no-contract deal, which means great news for renters.

 Tellnet provides three unlimited data NBN options to pick from, ranging in price from $59, $79 and $99 accordingly, for Tier 1, 2 or 4 download speeds.
-There are no Tier 5 plans.
 Tellnet’s NBN plans are available on 12 month contracts or monthly – the difference is that the flexible approach means you’ll need to pay a $99 connection fee.
+You also get a range of home phone plans available from $29 a month, but the best news is these are optional so if it’s straight NBN you want, it’s not hard to tell that Tellnet offers some interesting plans.

 Which NBN provider is best?